-This gateway course for the specialization in International Human Rights Law will locate human rights institutions, norms, and debates within western and non-western frameworks.
-Particular conditions that surround the enforcement of international human rights norms in non-western contexts will be explored through philosophical and historical inquiry, to serve as the basis for understanding issues raised in subsequent topical courses.
+This gateway course for the International Human Rights specialization examine human rights institutions, norms, and debates within the framework of International Law.
+Focusing particular attention on the distinction between human rights as a concept in political science and human rights in a framework of legal institutions, this course serves as the basis for understanding issues raised in subsequent topical courses.